Strilanc/quantumpseudocode/README.md

 will perform the following steps:

-1. Allocate a temporary register.
+1. Allocate a temporary quantum register.
 2. Initialize the temporary register using a controlled QROM lookup with address `b` and control `c`.
 3. Add the temporary register's value into `a`.
 4. Uncompute the controlled QROM lookup.